aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

 ![alt text](Images/Documentation/Design.Campaign.001/ui.main.concept.001.png "'UI Game Window Concept Art 001' by 'mdwigley' copyright 2018")

+### Game Camera

+In this camera mode the camera will follow the ship as the player pilots it.
+Within this mode there should be two sub-modes:

+* Chase - This will follow the ship around with the forward movement vector traveling through the ship and the top of the ship being the up vector.
+* Free - The camera locks to the ship but the player may orbit the camera in any direction around the ship
+* First Person - This camera positions itself at the front of the craft and points at the forward vector

 ## Map Interface

 ![alt text](Images/Documentation/Design.Campaign.001/ui.map.concept.001.png "'UI Map Screen Concept Art 001' by 'mdwigley' copyright 2018")

+### Map Camera

+In map mode the camera should be free form and should allow movement by using the ASDW keys for movement.
+The player will not be able to see anything beyond what is being optically or electronically tracked by themselves or someone on their team.

 # Musical Scores and Sound Effects